 Impaled with Extreme Prejudice: A variation occurs in both Ocarina of Time and Wind Waker in terms of the finishing blows: in the former, Link, after Ganondorf was pinned down by Zelda, slices Ganondorf's face and then delivers the final blow by impaling his mouth, and in the latter, Ganon attempts to do a last-ditch attack on Link, Link parries it, gains enough air, and then does a downward thrust through Ganondorf's head.
 Played completely straight in Twilight Princess with Link's finishing blow against him.

 Joker Immunity: Despite dying on-screen several times, he usually finds a way back in time for the next game.
 The Triforce of Power is attributed for most if not all of these returns.

-Killed Off for Real: Heavily implied to have finally been defeated for good in Twilight Princess due to the Triforce of Power, the apparent source of his resurrections, abandoning him.
-However, Demise's Dying Curse in Skyward Sword suggests that he will indeed return one day.
+Killed Off for Real: The original Ganondorf was killed by Link at the end of Twilight Princess due to the Triforce of Power, the apparent source of his immortality, abandoning him.
+However, as per Demise's Dying Curse in Skyward Sword, he is reincarnated as the Ganondorf seen in Four Swords Adventures.

 Laughing Mad: His reaction to the waves coming down on Hyrule from the Hyrulean King's wish to the Triforce in Wind Waker.

 Legacy Character: Averted.
 It's all the same guy (with the possible exception of the one in FSA, which, according to Hyrule Historia, is a reincarnation).
 He must be very frustrated with kids in green clothes by now.

 Leitmotif: He even played it on his organ one time, while waiting for Link to arrive.